SoftUni-Internal/interactive-content/EN/03-Polymorphism/04-Homework.md

 You are given the skeleton of a word-processing program (like MS Word, OpenOffice Writer, etc.).

-The program reads a line of text from the console, then starts reading commands for editing (text-transform) and executing them on the text.
+The program reads a line of text from the console, then starts accepting and applying text-editing commands.

-Each command changes the text, the following command works on the changed text.
+Each command changes the text.

-When the command **exit** is entered, the program prints out the modified text and exits.
+When the command **exit** is entered, the program prints out the last form of the text.

 **All** commands are in the **form**:

 "\{**commandName**\} \{**startIndex**\} \{**endIndex**\}"

-In these commands:
+Where:

 - **commandName** is a string describing which command should be used
-- **startIndex** is an integer that describes from which index in the text the command should be applied
+- **startIndex** is an integer that describes from which index the command should be applied
 - **endIndex** is an integer that describes to which index (exclusive) the command should be applied
-    - i.e. the command is applied on indices starting from **startIndex** and ending in **endIndex - 1** inclusively
+    - i.e. the command is applied on indices starting from **startIndex** and ending at **endIndex - 1** inclusively

 The skeleton you are provided with contains the following files:
-- **Main.java** – contains the `main(String[] args)` method, reads input, and prints output on the console
+- **Main.java** – contains the `main(String[] args)` method, reads input, and prints output to the console
-- **TextTransform.java** – contains a base class for any text-transform added to the program
+- **TextTransform.java** – contains a base class for any text-transformation added to the program
 - **Command.java** – contains a class that represents commands
 - **CommandInterface.java** – defines an interface class that handles commands represented as strings (coming from the console, read from `main(String[] args)`)
 - **CommandImpl.java** – class which holds the implementation of the **CommandInterface**